Inspire Upper Airway Stimulation (UAS) System

 - Have a body mass index (BMI) below 35 kg/m2 (though most insurances require a BMI below 32 kg/m2 for coverage)

 - Have a throat structure that allows Inspire to work

-Adults with mild sleep apnea, children, a BMI over 33, or certain throat conditions do not qualify for Inspire.
+Adults with mild sleep apnea, children, people with a BMI over 35, or certain throat conditions do not qualify for Inspire.
 People with certain health conditions are not good candidates for Inspire, including those with:1

 - Neuromuscular disease

 In early 2023, Inspire was approved for children with Down syndrome who are ages 13 to 18, are unable to tolerate CPAP, and have an AHI between 10 and 50.4

 Inspire model 3028 is eligible for MRI scans provided specific conditions are followed.
 Talk to your doctor before undergoing an MRI.
 Other imaging tests may be a better option for you.3